darlean-io/darlean.ts/README.md

   * suites/persistence-suite
   * suites/fs-persistence-suite
 * Every workspace has its own `package.json`, but there is only one `node_modules` and one `package-lock.json` at the root of the repo
-* The `npm install --workspaces` command automatically creates symlinks that allow all packages to see the most recent versions of all other packages, without the need for first committing the changes.
+* The `npm run install-workspaces` command automatically creates symlinks that allow all packages to see the most recent versions of all other packages, without the need for first committing the changes.

 ### Installing

 To install everything after a fresh pull:
 ```
-$ npm install --workspaces
+$ npm run install-workspaces
 ```

 To install only one specific workspace: